NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuda_graphs.rst

 CUDA Graph Basics
 ----------------------------

-Usuall, every kernel launch or memory copy call from CPU to GPU incurs overhead.
+Usually, every kernel launch or memory copy call from CPU to GPU incurs overhead.
 Repeated sequences can be inefficient due to this overhead.
 With CUDA Graphs you record the entire sequence once, and replay it as many times as needed with minimal CPU interaction.